hhslepicka/docker-poisson-superfish-nobin/README.md

 Here are the steps that you will need in order to properly build this container and use it:

+> ⚠️ As of April 2024, and since at least May 2023, the download site for Poisson/Superfish is unavailable.
+Unfortunately, we do not have any information about when or if it will be made available again. (see https://github.com/ChristopherMayes/PySuperfish/issues/2)

 - Go into the [Poisson Superfish website](https://laacg.lanl.gov/laacg/services/download_sf.phtml#ps6) and download the file.
 - Using a Windows machine, install it and copy the binary files from the installation folder into a folder called `PoissonSuperfish`.